 \subsection{User Scenario}

-To demonstrate our system, we show how \persona{}, a junior illustration designer, uses \sysname{} to generate ideas for her design project. \persona{} recently accepted a new commission to draw an illustration for the cover of a children's book titled, "A Christmas Dinner in the Underwater World".
-As the given topic is an unusual combination of two themes, she felt difficulties in getting inspiration from the references and mixing them to come up with ideas, so she decided to explore references with the help of \sysname{}.
+To demonstrate our system, we show how \persona{}, a junior illustration designer, uses \sysname{} to generate ideas for her design project. \persona{} recently accepted a new commission to draw an illustration for the cover of a children's book titled, "A Christmas Dinner in the Underwater World."
+As the given topic is an unusual combination of two themes, she struggled to get inspiration from the references and mix them to come up with ideas, so she decided to explore references with the help of \sysname{}.